samly97/go-cors/README.md

 # Welcome to Go-Cors!

-* Note: this project was created as "practice", it is not meant to be used in development/production *
+**Note: this project was created as practice, it is not meant to be used in development/production**

 Go-Cors is middleware to apply CORS headers to CORS [requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).